Roy Brown Jr.: Edsel

 Ford next assigned Brown the task of designing a model that would appeal to buyers "with upscale tastes and mid-range budgets."
 Brown designed a car that "blared individuality."
 He rejected the tail fins prevalent in that era for rear lights shaped like boomerangs and gave the car a unique vertical front grille.
 According to Thomas E. Bonsall's book, Disaster in Dearborn (2002), it was assistant stylist Bob "Robin" Jones who suggested a vertical motif for the front end of the "E-car".

 The model, named "Edsel" after Henry Ford's only child, rolled into showrooms in 1957, accompanied by a massive publicity campaign.
 But only 63,000 Edsels were sold in the first year of production, with its distinctive grille being the most criticized feature.

 Post-Edsel

-Brown gained attention in 1958 for creating the now-infamous "horse-collar" in response to engineers' concerns about engine cooling problems.
+Brown gained attention in 1958 for creating the Edsel's grill, enlarged from his earliest sketches in response to engineers' concerns about engine cooling problems, and famously derided in an editorial cartoon as resembling a "horse-collar".

-Ford transferred Brown to England, where he designed the 1962 Ford Cortina Mk1, which would become the automaker's best-selling car in Great Britain.
+After a demotion, Ford transferred Brown to England, where he designed the 1962 Ford Cortina Mk1, which would become the automaker's best-selling car in Great Britain.

-After returning to Detroit in 1966, Brown helped design Ford's Econoline van.
+After returning to Detroit in 1966, Brown helped design the Ford Econoline.
 He later became executive designer in the Lincoln Mercury division.
+Brown remained with Ford until 1974.

-Brown remained a fan of the Edsel and drove an Edsel convertible into his 90s.
+Brown remained a fan of the Edsel and drove an Edsel Pacer convertible into his 90s.
 "People would ask him, 'What the hell were you thinking when you designed that car?'
 He was never offended.
 He was proud of his creation," said Larry Nopper, a past president of the Southlanders Edsel Owners Club.

-In 1983 he signed a picture he drew on a friend's cast, "it's better than the Edsel."

-Brown retired from Ford in 1974.
-He died in Ann Arbor, Michigan, in 2013, from Parkinson's disease and Pneumonia.